scott-eric-kaufman/the-whole-sek/content/the-valve/2005-09-30-the-consistency-fetish-the-p.-serritslev-peterson-on-london-amp-james-berger-edition-on-sacks-edition.md

-## The Consistency Fetish: The P. Serritslev Peterson on London &amp; James Berger Edition on Sacks Edition
+## The Consistency Fetish: The P. Serritslev Peterson on London & James Berger Edition on Sacks Edition

  * Originally posted at http://www.thevalve.org/go/valve/article/the_consistency_fetish_the_p_serritslev_peterson_on_london_james_berger_edi/